rbansa10/CICD-MLOPS/README.md

-# CICD-MLOPS
-This guide helps you set up and manage Continuous Integration (CI), Continuous Delivery (CD), and Continuous Training (CT) pipelines in an MLOps workflow using DVC (Data Version Control) and GitHub.

-Got it ✅
-Here’s a **help document / cheatsheet** for **CI/CD/CT pipeline in MLOps using DVC + GitHub**.
-I’ll keep it structured, with **concepts + commands + examples + explanation** so it’s easy to reference like a quick guide.

----

-# 🚀 CI/CD/CT Cheatsheet for MLOps with DVC & GitHub
+# CI/CD/CT Cheatsheet for MLOps with DVC & GitHub

 This guide helps you set up and manage Continuous Integration (CI), Continuous Delivery (CD), and Continuous Training (CT) pipelines in an MLOps workflow using **DVC (Data Version Control)** and **GitHub**.